-Lord Shiva is the immortal vital force who is not constrained to title, form and time.
-He is known to be the supreme power in the Hindu religion.
+Lord Shiva is the immortal vital force on whom there is no constrain of title, form and time.
+Also, he is the supreme power in the Hindu religion.
 In the story behind the Adiyogi Shiva statue, the great ‘Yogi’ is seen completely absorbed in profound meditation – the transcendental reality.
-Yoga is a spiritual discipline supported by a particularly subtle science, which aims towards bringing harmony between intellect and body.
+And therefore, Yoga becomes a spiritual discipline that got support of a particularly subtle science, which aims towards bringing harmony between intellect and body.

-One who encounters or experiences this unity of existence is said to have mastered yoga and is depicted as a yogi.
+One who encounters or experiences this unity of existence can master yoga, and they also become a Yogi.

 Do you know who is Adiyogi?

-In brief, when we look at the history of Adiyogi, Shiva is represented as the first yogi and the first Guru or Adi guru who propagated the merits of yoga.
+Whenever we look at the history of Adiyogi, the representation of Shiva is as the first yogi; also as the first Guru or Adi guru who propagated the merits of yoga.
 Yogeshwara or ‘Great Lord of Yoga’ is the representation of divine meditation and spirituality.

-Not only Adiyogi, but Shiva is also represented as Nataraj, the God of dance.
+Not only Adiyogi, but Nataraj, the God of Dance, is also an incarnation of Shiva.
 Read more about the Shiva Nataraj

 “Yoga is the journey of the self, through the self, to the self”